Rat Control - How to get rid of Rats

 Why rats are considered pests?

-They leave bad smells, droppings, and chew food, but also a range of diseases including Salmonellosis, typhus and Weil’s disease, a potentially fatal disease transmitted through contact with rat urine.
+They leave bad odours, droppings, and chew food, but also a range of diseases including Salmonellosis, typhus and Weil’s disease, a potentially fatal disease transmitted through contact with rat urine.

 Looking for evidence of rats